-16-year-old Sarah Meadows longs for ‘normal’.
-Born with a port-wine stain covering half her face, all her life she’s been plagued by stares, giggles, bullying, and disgust.
+Sixteen-year-old Sarah Meadows longs for normal.
+Born with a port-wine stain covering half her face, shes been plagued by stares, giggles, bullying, and disgust all her life.

 This girl is definitely the strongest female character ever.
-She had to go through so much more than any other female character I’ve talked about on this blog.
-And that’s saying something (Check out past April Henry posts).
+She had to go through so much more than any other female character Ive talked about on this blog so far.
+And thats saying something (Check out past April Henry posts).
 She was blindfolded for months.
 Only given peanut butter, bananas, and crackers to eat.
 And she had to go to the bathroom in a bucket while blindfolded.
-And that’s not mentioning the physical and psychological abuse.
-I know for a fact I would not have been able to do what she did to keep from breaking.
+And thats not mentioning the physical and psychological abuse.

-The point of view switches between Sarah and her family; and on the top of the page showing how many days she’s been gone.
+The point of view switches between Sarah and her family, and the top of the page shows how many days shes been gone.

 You will be on the edge of your seat throughout this entire book.
 Trust me.